fg-research/lnn-sagemaker/README.MD

 For instance, if the number of input samples is 500, and the `prediction-length` is 100, then the output CSV file will contain 600 samples, where the last 100 samples are the out-of-sample forecasts.

-See the sample output file `batch_predictions.csv` in the `data/inference/output/batch` folder.
+See the sample output files [`batch_predictions.csv`](https://github.com/fg-research/cfc-tsf-sagemaker/blob/master/data/inference/output/batch/batch_predictions.csv) and [`real_time_predictions.csv`](https://github.com/fg-research/cfc-tsf-sagemaker/blob/master/data/inference/output/real-time/real_time_predictions.csv).
-See `notebook.ipynb` for an example of how to launch a batch transform job.
+See [`notebook.ipynb`](https://github.com/fg-research/cfc-tsf-sagemaker/blob/master/notebook.ipynb) for an example of how to launch a batch transform job.

 #### Endpoints
 The algorithm supports only real-time inference endpoints.
 The inference image is too large to be uploaded to a serverless inference endpoint.

-See `notebook.ipynb` for an example of how to deploy the model to an endpoint, invoke the endpoint and process the response.
+See [`notebook.ipynb`](https://github.com/fg-research/cfc-tsf-sagemaker/blob/master/notebook.ipynb) for an example of how to deploy the model to an endpoint, invoke the endpoint and process the response.
-See the sample output file `real_time_predictions.csv` in the `data/inference/output/real-time` folder.

 **Additional Resources:** [[Sample Notebook]](https://github.com/fg-research/cfc-tsf-sagemaker/blob/master/notebook.ipynb) [[Blog Post]](https://medium.com/@fg-research/time-series-forecasting-with-the-cfc-sagemaker-algorithm-from-aws-marketplace-eb89a53f11ec?source=friends_link&sk=3471cd2c8a6881f5cce1b2ce3bd46ffe)